microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 3. Update the script with the Hyper-V assigned IP address of the **oilwells-edge-001** device.
 You can get the IP by running `ifconfig`.

 4. Press **F5** to run the script.
-The script will attempt to login to the iot device using the wrong credentials with the plink tool of Putty.
+The script will attempt to login to the IoT device using the wrong credentials with the plink tool of Putty.

     > **Note**: If the putty version has changed, the script will need to be updated.
 Browse to [here](https://the.earth.li/~sgtatham/putty/0.74/w64/) to find the latest version.